CoolBeansProgramming/CoolBeansProgramming/README.md

 - 👋 Hi, I’m @CoolBeansProgramming
 - 👀 I’m interested in data science and science fiction
-- 🌱 What I'm watching: Fringe
+- 🌱 What I'm watching: Nothing Currently
-- 💞️ What I'm reading: the Foundation series by Issac Asimov
+- 💞️ What I'm reading: Hyperion by Dan Simmons

 <!---
 CoolBeansProgramming/CoolBeansProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.